Republic

 - Emperor (aútocrátōr)

-- Emperess (autocratórissa)
+- Empress (autocratórissa)

 - King (basileús)

-- Queen (basílissa
+- Queen (basílissa)

 - Lord (cýrios)